How the free shares offer (WELCOME300) works

 Is IG safe to use?

-WELCOME300 runs all the way to 31 December 2026, so there’s a long runway on at least one of these.
-After that, IG usually has a new welcome promo within a few weeks — different code, different terms.
-We refresh this page when new offers launch, so check back rather than chasing expired ones.
+WELCOME300 runs to 31 December 2026, so there’s a long runway on at least one offer.
+We refresh this page when new promos launch, so check back rather than chasing expired ones.

 Is it worth it?

-What I wouldn’t do is open an IG account purely because of any of these. £40 to £5,000 in cashback or shares is nice, but if IG isn’t the right home for the way you invest, you’ll quietly pay it back in fees within a year.
-If you’re not sure whether IG suits you, our full IG review and is IG good for beginners breakdown both cover where it fits.
+What I wouldn’t do is open an IG account purely for the bonus.
+If IG isn’t the right home for how you invest, you’ll quietly pay it back in fees within a year.
+Our full IG review and is IG good for beginners breakdown both cover where it fits.